I'm being cared for by: Franklin County Dog Shelter & Adoption Center

 Size: Med.
 26-60 lbs (12-27 kg)

-already spayed, good with dogs, and good with cats.
+already neutered and good with dogs.

 We provide compassionate care for impounded animals at the shelter, as well as adoption and lost dog services to the community.
 We also educate the public and teach dog owners to be more responsible citizens.

 Our mission is to enforce the dog laws in Franklin County and keep the public safe from animal-related health or safety dangers.

 We respond to service requests, investigate complaints about nuisance, dangerous and vicious dogs, investigate dog bites, impound stray and dangerous dogs, file criminal charges, make court appearances, and assist the police in crimes involving dogs, injuries caused by dogs and livestock attacks.